Frequently asked Questions

 Q. What area of Dallas do you build in.

-A. We primarily build in the North Dallas, Park Cities, Lakewood area but we will consider other parts of town.
-At present we have a model home in the Bluffview area.
+A. We primarily build in the North Dallas, Preston Hollow, Park Cities, Lakewood and Forest Hills Neighborhoods but we will consider other parts of town.

 Q. How much do your homes cost to build per foot?

 A. That is a popular question and a hard one to answer.
 Each home is different depending on the cost of many items i.e. the land, foundation, energy package, windows, doors, hardware, fixtures, appliances, and area under the roof.
 You name it and it affects the cost.
 Some items add to the cost some save you money.
 But to answer the question your new home can cost as little as 155.00 per foot and 350.00 per foot – not including the cost of the land

 Q. Do you have available home sites?